-Extra tip: In Outlook 2013, you can also click on the “By Date” field that is shown directly under the Search box and right from the All/Unread links and select to arrange by Folder instead.
+Extra tip: In Outlook 2013 and Outlook 2016, you can also click on the “By Date” field that is shown directly under the Search box and right from the All/Unread links and select to arrange by Folder instead.

 Method 3: Full Folder Path via opened message

 If you want to know the exact full folder path of a message, you can use a little trick via Advanced Find.